d2si/sovereign-keys/README.md

     git clone https://github.com/d2si/sovereign-keys.git
     cd sovereign-keys
     ```
-2. Use the `pipeline-template.yml` CloudFormation template file at the repo root to create a new stack in your AWS account, making sure you are in the intended region (eu-west-3 and eu-west-1 have been tested but it should work in most regions).
+2. Use the `pipeline-template.yml` CloudFormation template file at the repo root to create a new stack in your AWS account, making sure you are in the intended region (eu-central-1, eu-west-3 and eu-west-1 are supported, and it should work in most regions).
 You can do it using the AWS console or via CLI, replace `<YourIdentifier>` by the prefix you use in your S3 bucket names:
     ```sh
     # Say you are at the root of the cloned repo
     aws cloudformation create-stack --stack-name sk-stack --template-body file://pipeline-template.yml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=GloballyUniqueCompanyIdentifier,ParameterValue=<YourIdentifier>